containernetworking/plugins/plugins/meta/tuning/README.md

 * `mtu` (integer, optional): MTU of interface
 * `promisc` (bool, optional): Change the promiscuous mode of interface
 * `sysctl` (object, optional): Change system controls
+* `dataDir` (string, optional): Path to a directory to use for interfaces configuration backup

+## Files
+Backup data for each interface is stored in `/var/lib/cni/tuning`.
+The path can be customized with the dataDir option listed above.